Frédéric Chopin

-All of Chopin's compositions include the piano.
-They are mostly for solo piano, though he also wrote two piano concertos, some chamber music, and 19 songs set to Polish lyrics.
+All of Chopin's compositions feature the piano.
+Most are for solo piano, though he also wrote two piano concertos before leaving Warsaw, some chamber music, and 19 songs set to Polish lyrics.
 His piano pieces are technically demanding and expanded the limits of the instrument; his own performances were noted for their nuance and sensitivity.
 Chopin's major piano works include mazurkas, waltzes, nocturnes, polonaises, the instrumental ballade (which Chopin created as an instrumental genre), études, impromptus, scherzi, preludes, and sonatas, some published only posthumously.
-Among the influences on his style of composition were Polish folk music, the classical tradition of J. S. Bach, Mozart, and Schubert, and the atmosphere of the Paris salons, of which he was a frequent guest.
+Among the influences on his style of composition were Polish folk music, the classical tradition of Mozart and Schubert, and the atmosphere of the Paris salons, of which he was a frequent guest.
 His innovations in style, harmony, and musical form, and his association of music with nationalism, were influential throughout and after the late Romantic period.

 Chopin's music, his status as one of music's earliest celebrities, his indirect association with political insurrection, his high-profile love life, and his early death have made him a leading symbol of the Romantic era.
 His works remain popular, and he has been the subject of numerous films and biographies of varying historical fidelity.
-Among his many memorials is the Fryderyk Chopin Institute, which was created by the Parliament of Poland to research and promote his life and works.
-It hosts the International Chopin Piano Competition, a prestigious competition devoted entirely to his works.
+Among his many memorials is the Fryderyk Chopin Institute, which was created by the Polish parliament to research and promote his life and works, and which hosts the prestigious International Chopin Piano Competition, devoted entirely to his works.